willfinnigan/kinetics/README.md

 The rate of each enzyme reaction can then be determined in turn, and the change in each substrate concentration altered using the index position of the substrate name for yprime.

+This also makes it much easier to carry out uncertainty and sensitivity analysis

-This module also uses SALib to carry out uncertainty and sensitivity analysis.
+This module uses SALib to carry out uncertainty and sensitivity analysis, with a class provided for each.

-The outputs from the modelling runs are saved in txt documents which can easily be copied into software such as excel or graphpad.
+The outputs are saved as pandas dataframes.

+This module works well using a jupyter notebook or jupyter lab.
+Please see the example.